Ph.D. Electrical Engineering

 Shannon's Information Theory establishes the fundamental limits of information processing systems.
 A concept that is hidden in the mathematical proofs of most of the Information Theory literature, is that in order to achieve the fundamental limits sequences of infinite duration are required.
 In our work we study how the system performance is affected when considering finite block lengths.
 The existing trade-off among block length, error probability and gap to channel capacity is characterized by means of novel upper and lower bounds under different settings.
 Connections to statistical hypothesis testing are established.

-Our contributions in the field of cognitive radio lie in two different areas.
-First, using game theoretical tools, we propose a framework for interference management in which certain interaction is allowed between primary and secondary systems.
-Secondly, we address the problem of primary user monitoring using novel detection schemes exploiting multiple antennas, wideband processing, and the available knowledge on the primary transmissions.
+First, using game theoretical tools, we propose a framework for interference management in which certain interaction is allowed between primary and secondary systems under dynamic spectrum access.
+Secondly, we address the problem of primary user monitoring using novel detection schemes exploiting multiple antennas, wideband processing, and available knowledge on the primary user transmissions.
+Using the generalized likelihood ratio test (GLRT) for different signal models we study the asymptotic optimality of these and several detectors in the literature.